 It is simply the modern marketing approach.
 Traditionally, where businesses were in product-focused marketing but STP is now a customer-focused marketing approach.

-At its core, what the STP model does is that – it first divides a big market into different consumer groups, then evaluate each of the consumer groups and selects the best market segment, and employs a positioning strategy to build a distinct place for the product in the market.
+At its core, what the STP model does is – it first divides a big market into different consumer groups, then evaluates each of the consumer groups selects the best market segment and employs a positioning strategy to build a distinct place for the product in the market.